nkinder/smart-card-removinator/README.md

   * Display circuits and display
   * Card slots 1-4

-Here is a SVG of board B generated from

 The _pcbs_ directory contains Gerber RS-274-X formatted files for both of the controller PCBs.
 The file extensions describe which layer a file is for.
 The